stonewell/pyEverything/README.md

 - [X] get the hit line and column
 - [X] generate textmate compatible output
 - [ ] update will remove the indexed file which ignore now
+- [ ] use 3-gram index, and full support regex